Page updated 9th November 2015

 celebrity chef is responsible for the bar food that is served at lunch

-Up to the 1980's, the two buildings housed Robert Veitch and Son Ltd, seedsmen and then, it was briefly an estate agent and again, a bookshop.
+By 1935 and up to the 1980's, the two buildings housed Robert Veitch and Son Ltd, seedsmen and then, it was briefly an estate agent and again, a bookshop.
 It was in August 1984 that the Well House was opened by the Mayor, Jim Pollitt.
 The building dates back to the 15th century, with the three top floors added in the 17th century.
 The wall that defined Cathedral Yard runs through part of the building.
 There is a stone stairway leading to a cellar beneath, where can be found the remains of an alleged victim of the Black Death, in a glass case, in an alcove.
 However, experts think the bones belong to a teenage, Anglo-Saxon.
 The cellar also contains the remains of an ancient well, the source of the name, Well House.
 Some think it of Roman origin, although the consensus is that it dates back to Norman times.

 │ Top of Page │